envycontent/haiku-user-manual/content/edit-a-column-page.rst

 Edit a Column Page
 ==================

-This shows you how to edit a page from one of the columns on your page.
+This shows you how to edit a page from one of the columns on your team page.

 Select page
 -----------